Forex pairs explained for new traders

 minutes

 Curious about forex trading but unsure where to start?
-Understanding currency pairs is the foundation of trading.
-Let’s break it down.

-What is a Forex pair?
+What is a forex pair?

-How to read Forex pairs
+How to interpret forex pairs

 Each forex pair consists of:

-• Base Currency: The first currency in the pair (e.g., EUR in EUR/USD).
+• Base currency: The first currency in the pair (e.g., EUR in EUR/USD).

-• Quote Currency: The second currency, which indicates the value of the base currency (e.g., USD in EUR/USD).
+• Quote currency: The second currency, which indicates the value of the base currency (e.g., USD in EUR/USD).

-If EUR/USD = 1.1050, it means 1 euro is worth 1.1050 US dollars.
+EUR/USD = 1.1050 indicates that one euro buys 1.1050 US dollars.
 This rate constantly changes based on market factors.

 Types of currency pairs